joelong01/Bash-Wizard-UAP/README.md

 1. Add, Modify, and Delete Parameters
 2. For each parameter a default can be specified and the variable is declared in the script
-2. creates EchoInfo, EchoWarning, Echo Error functions to enable colorizing output
+2. creates EchoInfo, EchoWarning, EchoError functions to enable colorizing output
-3. Creates an Usage() API that tells the user how to use the script
+3. Creates an Usage() function that tells the user how to use the script
-4. Creates an EchoInput() API that will be called by the script to show the user what parameters were passed in
+4. Creates an EchoInput() function that will be called by the script to show the user what parameters were passed in
 5. Parses the command line and sets the appropriate variable based on what was passed in
 7. Verifies that all required parameters have been passed in and errors out if not.
 8. Has built in support to load input from a JSON input file.